caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/selfcal/index.rst.txt

 Split, average and flag target visibilities
 -------------------------------------------

-Following cross-calibration MeerKATHI creates a new .MS file which contains the cross-calibrated target visibilities only.
+Following cross-calibration Caracal creates a new .MS file which contains the cross-calibrated target visibilities only.
 This is done by the :ref:`split_target` worker.
 In case the cross-calibration tables have not been applied to the target by the :ref:`cross_cal` worker, :ref:`split_target` can do so on the fly while